Interacting with world class faculty inside and outside of the classroom is the hallmark of a Vanderbilt education.

 For residential faculty positions, a list of interested faculty is maintained on an ongoing basis.
 These faculty members are contacted as new opportunities emerge, and thus there is no set deadline for applications.
 Letters of interest remain active and on file for five years.

-- A letter of interest, including any relevant qualifications, experience or expertise;
+- A letter of your interest, including any relevant qualifications, experience or expertise; and

-Faculty interested in applying to be a faculty VUceptor should contact Assistant Director Natalee Erb at email@example.com.
-Faculty VUceptors serve from March – November and must reapply every year.
+Faculty interested in applying to be a faculty VUceptor should contact Director Natalee Erb at email@example.com.
+Faculty VUceptors serve from March – October and must reapply every year.
 Applications open in January.

 This program is intended to prepare first-year undergraduates to pursue their passions by modeling rigorous, compelling and unique projects in addition to exposing students to a particular seminar theme.
 Commons Seminar instructors offer one-credit, spring-semester seminars sponsored by the faculties of the university’s undergraduate schools.
 These seminars have no prerequisites and are open only to 15 first-year students each.
 They meet for the equivalent of 15 contact hours during the semester.
 Instructors have the opportunity to explore team teaching, experimental approaches to instruction, and the creation of unique intellectual experiences not typically offered by a department or school.